BurgerFuel profit drops almost 60 per cent - what does the future hold now?

 "We are undertaking some restructuring based on the fact that we see little development of new outlets in the foreseeable future.
 The economy ahead remains very uncertain, so we will have to see how and when things pick up."

-The restructure would not result in any restaurant locations closures or job losses, he said.
+The restructure would not result in any restaurant locations closures, he said.

 BurgerFuel local same store sales decreased by 2.1 per cent, which was partly attributed to six days of lost trade caused by the lockdown.